JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 ```
 as the sum of element functions $f_i$.

-PartiallySeparableNLPModels.jl relies on [ExpressionTreeForge.jl](https://github.com/JuliaSmoothOptimizers/ExpressionTreeForge.jl) to detect the partially-separable structure and defines the suitable partitioned structures, required by the partitioned derivatives, using [PartitionedStructures.jl](https://github.com/JuliaSmoothOptimizers/PartitionedStructures.jl).
+PartiallySeparableNLPModels.jl relies on [ExpressionTreeForge.jl](https://github.com/JuliaSmoothOptimizers/ExpressionTreeForge.jl) to detect the partially-separable structure and defines the suitable partitioned structures using [PartitionedStructures.jl](https://github.com/JuliaSmoothOptimizers/PartitionedStructures.jl) and [PartitionedVectors.jl](https://github.com/paraynaud/PartitionedVectors.jl).

-As a user, you need only define an `NLPModel` with an objective function implemented in pure Julia.
+Any `NLPModels` from PartiallySeparableNLPModels.jl rely on `PartitionedVector <: AbstractVector` instead of `Vector`.
-For instance, one may use an `ADNLPModel`:
+Howver, as a user, you need only define an `NLPModel`, for instance, one may use an `ADNLPModel`:
 ```@example PSNLP
 using PartiallySeparableNLPModels, ADNLPModels